A Specialized Epilepsy Center

 Epilepsy is increasingly developing in older adults due to:

-Although epilepsy is widely recognized by the public, it is poorly understood, even among people who know someone with the disease.
+Although epilepsy is widely recognized by the public, it is poorly understood, even among people who know someone with it.

-If a person is having problems with their memory, being confused, falling, dizziness, or sensory changes like numbness are often viewed as the “normal” aging process.
-However, these can actually be signs of seizures and is not normal.
+If a person is having problems with their memory, being confused, falling, dizziness, or experiencing sensory changes like numbness is often viewed as the “normal” aging process.
+However, these can actually be signs of seizures and are not normal.

 Seizures can be quieter, not falling to the ground and shaking.
 Seizures can be hard to recognize and overlooked.
 A person having a seizure may: